COMP2521UNSW/sanitisers-guide/errmsg/README.md

 - `foo()` was called from `main()` in `prog1.c` at line 21
 - Some other things happen before `main()` is actually called

-An error may have additional stack traces, for a description of what they all represent see the glossary page for the error type.
+An error may have a number of different stack traces.
+For a description of what they all represent, see the [glossary](../glossary) page for the error type.

 ### Shadow Bytes